rhblind/drf-haystack/README.rst

 -----

 Small library which tries to simplify integration of Haystack with Django REST Framework.
-Contains a Generic ViewSet, a Serializer and a couple of Filters in order to make search as painless as possible.

 Fresh `documentation available <http://drf-haystack.readthedocs.org/en/latest/>`_ on Read the docs!